Robust Queueing for Single-Server Queues with Abandonment: A First Robust Queueing Algorithm

 \section{A First Robust Queueing Algorithm}

 We now propose our first approximation for the variance of the effective net-input increment $N(t)-N(t-s)$ based on a (deterministic) time-change of the renewal arrival process.
-Combining this variance approximation with the drift approximation from Section~\ref{sec:drift_approx} yields our first Robust Queueing (RQ) algorithm for the virtual waiting time.
+Combining this variance approximation with the drift approximation from Section~\ref{sec:drift_approx} yields our first RQ algorithm for the virtual waiting time.

-Recall that the effective net-input process is a thinned renewal reward process: an arrival contributes service work if and only if its patience time exceeds the offered waiting time at arrival.
-Although patience times are independent of the system primitives, the thinning decision $\mathds{1}\{D_k>W_k\}$ is correlated with the arrival process through the offered waiting time $W_k=Z(T_k-)$.
-As an approximation, we treat this correlation as negligible and model the effective input over $(t-s,t]$ via a stationary renewal reward process evaluated at a deterministically rescaled time.
+Recall that the effective net-input process is obtained by state-dependent thinning of renewal rewards: an arrival contributes service work if and only if its patience time exceeds the offered waiting time at arrival.
+Although patience times are independent of the system primitives, the thinning decision $\mathds{1}\{D_i>W_i\}$ is correlated with the arrival process through the offered waiting time $W_i=Z(T_i-)$.
+As an approximation, we treat this correlation as negligible and model the effective input over $(t-s,t]$ via a stationary renewal reward surrogate evaluated at a deterministically rescaled time.